Siege of Plymouth: Post 1643

 In January 1644, Wardlaw was replaced as commander by Colonel Gould; the blockade was lifted for a short period in July, when the Earl of Essex brought his army into the South West.
 Gould died in July, and Colonel Martin took over, instituting a policy of constantly attacking Royalist outposts.

 After defeating Essex at Lostwithiel in September 1644, the main Royalist army from Oxford under Charles I arrived outside Plymouth, and demanded its surrender.
-Since Parliament still controlled the sea, they were able to provide supplies and reinforcements, including a regiment led by the experienced and aggressive Colonel John Birch.
+Despite Charles' blockade, since Parliament still controlled the sea, they were able to provide supplies and reinforcements, including a regiment led by the experienced and aggressive Colonel John Birch.
 This allowed the garrison to refuse terms and with the Royalist army urgently needed elsewhere, Charles left only a minor force under Sir Richard Grenville to continue the blockade.

 Grenville launched a major attack in January 1645 which captured some of the outlying defensive forts but was beaten off, and in February the garrison retook Mount Batten, which signalled the end of serious efforts to capture the town.
 The blockade finally ended in December 1645, when the New Model Army arrived in the West.